 2. If you want electronics only, go to Sim Lim Square.
 It may not be the sexiest shopping center, but that’s only because their one and only focus is to give great bargains on the latest electronics.
 Need a map?

 1. Sentosa island (get there by road, monorail or cable car) has more than casinos and Universal Studios - it has a number of beaches with lots of great little spots to sunbathe or just chill.
-One of our favorites is Café Del Mar, based on the Café Del Mar at Ibiza.
-It has great food and drinks and you can just lie on the sunbeds all day.
-The rest of the island is also filled will cool stuff, such as a zipline park, a luxurious marina, and even a luge (great fun!) that you can take to get down to the beach.
+One of our favorites is Wave House Sentosa.
+Besides great food and drinks at Wave House Sentosa Restaurant & Bar, you can also enjoy exhilarating wave rides.
+The rest of Sentosa is also filled with cool stuff, such as a zipline park, a luxurious marina, and even a luge (great fun!) that you can take to get down to the beach.
 Need a map?

 2. If you’re after some heritage, try the Battlebox Museum at Fort Canning.
 It’s an old Army bunker from where the British controlled the war effort, before they surrendered Singapore to the Japanese.